 But look – I am not here to lecture or preach.

 Without sounding too cliché, the more you know the better equipped you are to make a sound decision, one that’s right for you and your family.
 There are so many wonderful places around the world where you can support and nurture the growth and survival of elephants, and I would encourage you to look into all the different options.
-I will say this though, I have since visited Yala National Park in Sri Lanka and witnessing elephants in their natural habitat is pretty darn incredible.
+I will say this though, I have since visited the Yala, Udawalawe and Kaudulla National Parks in Sri Lanka and witnessing elephants in their natural habitat is pretty darn incredible.
 I also finally visited Elephant Nature Park in Chiang Mai, a rescue and rehabilitation centre, and absolutely loved the opportunity to spend some quality time with elephants that had been rescued from street begging, the logging industry, circuses and riding camps.

 There are some great articles that I’ve linked to below from travel bloggers who have taken the time to share their experiences at some of these places, and the World Elephant Day website is another fantastic resource for information on foundations, trusts and projects dedicated to elephant conservation, protection, research and education!
 Love and want to contribute to the well-being and conservation of elephants?
 Here are a number of ethical elephant sanctuaries, orphanages and wildlife parks around the world that you should visit ASAP!

 A big thank you to the Instagrammers below who were kind enough to let me share their photos!
 I encourage you to take a look at the rest of their Instagram feeds for more beautiful pictures.